Good day, Nxters and other readers.

 If you’re absolutely new to this, and you lack ideas, there are some on the hackathon website, and we have plenty of app examples running too, some of which are also listed.
 A common reaction from developers who have worked with the Ardor platform is, that the time from idea to implementation is so much shorter with Ardor than with any other blockchain.
 It’s ready, and you don’t have to learn a new language to engage with it.
 Wanna get involved?

 Personally, I will take this opportunity to update myself on the most progressive live use cases on the Ardor blockchain platform.
 So if you lack ideas or just feel like catching up, follow me.

 Through the weeks this hackathon is ongoing (and through my holiday vacation with family), I’ll explore apps and use cases that are being built or already done on the Ardor platform.
-I’ll write about them here in Nxter Magazine.
-I’ll reach out to the devs and teams, to quote their experiences, good as well as bad.
-Then we’ll see.
-Maybe the hackathon participants are gonna come up with new applications so cool that they can’t be ignored, and I’ll have to extend the series.
-You can help me if you want.
+Maybe the hackathon participants are gonna come up with new applications so cool that they can’t be ignored.
+You can help if you want – extend the series with your own tweets, or update us about your/a project, by making a post here on Nxter.org.
 Let me know.

 The community and ecosystem has been donating tokens to the hackathon prize pool to an estimated value of $16,100 so far.
 Not bad.
 Donations are still appreciated for as long as the hackathon is ongoing, so make a move if you want to support the participants and the ecosystem and haven’t already.
 The fiat value of the prizes updates on the hackathon website automatically.